“Good evening,” it lowed and sat back heavily on its haunches, “I am the main Dish of the Day. May I interest you in parts of my body?”

 From “The Restaurant at the End of the Universe”, Douglas Adams

 In a world where animals do not donate their bodies for food, it is difficult to find moral arguments that justify eating meat, especially if there are suitable substitutes.
 Yet few people are willing to give up eating meat.
 Because of this, synthetic or cultured meat have been presented as “the greatest hope for veganism”.
-This is meat grown artificially in the laboratory, ideally without the killing of animals, so we can continue to consume meat without the need for large-scale breeding of animals just for the purpose of slaughter.
+This is lab-grown meat, ideally without the killing of animals, so we can continue to consume meat without the need for large-scale breeding of animals just for the purpose of slaughter.

 The arguments for cultured meat are not limited to animal welfare, since meat grown in a laboratory can also help reduce environmental damage caused by animal husbandry.
-According to estimates by the Food and Agriculture Organization of the United Nations (FAO), agricultural livestock, especially cattle, account for about 14.5 percent of the world's greenhouse gas emissions, and thus contributing to climate change.
-Forty four percent of these emissions are methane (CH4) and 29 percent are nitrous oxide (N2O); both cause a greater greenhouse effect than carbon dioxide so the more we can reduce their emission the better.
+According to estimates by the Food and Agriculture Organization of the United Nations (FAO), agricultural livestock, especially cattle, account for about 14.5% of the world's greenhouse gas emissions, thus contributing to climate change.
+44% of these emissions are methane (CH4) and 29% are nitrous oxide (N2O); both cause a greater greenhouse effect than carbon dioxide, so the more we can reduce their emission the better.

-Emissions are not the only environmental cost for the meat industry: about 30 percent of the world's land, not including that covered by ice, is used to grow livestock in agriculture; forests are cleared to prepare land for grazing or to make room for crops to be used for animal feed; about 8 percent of fresh water is directly or indirectly used for raising animals.
-In an article from 2012, Mesfin Mekonnen and Arjen Hoekstra from the University of Twente in the Netherlands, estimated that more than 15,000 liters of water were needed to produce 1 kilogram of beef.
-In addition, the meat industry pollutes water sources and consumes large amounts of energy, mainly in the form of fossil fuels.
+Emissions are not the only environmental cost involved in the meat industry: about 30% of the world's land, not including that covered by ice, is used to grow livestock in agriculture; forests are cleared as grazing areas or to make room for crops for animal feed; about 8% of the fresh water is directly or indirectly used for raising animals.
+In an article from 2012, Mesfin Mekonnen and Arjen Hoekstra from the University of Twente in the Netherlands estimated that more than 15,000 liters of water were needed to produce 1 kilogram of beef.
+Moreover, the meat industry pollutes water sources and consumes large amounts of energy, mainly in the form of fossil fuels.

-Despite this, demand for meat worldwide is growing, partly due to the continued growth of the world's population with improvement of living conditions in developing countries such as India and China.
-The FAO predicts that by 2050 meat consumption will grow by more than 70 percent compared to its level recorded in 2010.
+Yet demand for meat is on the rise worldwide, partly due to the continued growth of the world's population, with improvement in living conditions in developing countries such as India and China.
+The FAO predicts that by 2050, meat consumption will grow by more than 70% compared to its level recorded in 2010.

-According to those who advocate the development of cultured meat, the move to synthetic meat - as an alternative to animal meat - will help preserve the planet.
-In support of this, the advocates cite the results of a theoretical study from 2011 according to which, under ideal conditions, cultured meat would use 99 percent less land, emit 96 percent less greenhouse gases, consume 96 percent less water and demand 45 percent less energy than beef produced today.
+According to those who advocate the development of cultured meat, the move to synthetic meat – as an alternative to animal meat – will help preserve the planet.
+To support this claim, advocates cite the results of a theoretical study from 2011, according to which, under ideal conditions, cultured meat would use 99% less land, emit 96% less greenhouse gases, consume 96% less water, and consume 45% less energy than beef produced today.
 The difficulty is to bring these ideas into practicality.

-On April 5 2013, the first hamburger prepared from beef grown in the laboratory was presented to the public.
-This sparked big media waves and hundreds of journalists covered the live taste test.
+On April 5, 2013, the first hamburger prepared from lab-grown beef was presented in public.
+This set off big media waves and hundreds of journalists covered the live taste test.
 The tasters seemed less enthusiastic.
-One of them described the taste of the hamburger “close to meat” yet neither of the tasters was quick to take another bite.
-The cost of this hamburger was also quite high - about $325,000 for a 140-gram ration, funded mostly by Google's co-founder Sergey Brin.
-However, considering that this hamburger was only proof of feasibility, this was a “good start,” said the proud inventor of the artificial meat, Professor Mark Post from the University of Maastricht in the Netherlands.
+One of them described the taste of the hamburger as “close to meat” yet neither of the tasters was quick to take another bite.
+And the cost was quite high – about $325,000 for a 140-gram burger, funded mostly by Google's co-founder Sergey Brin.
+However, considering that this hamburger constituted proof of feasibility, it was a “good start,” as the proud inventor of the artificial meat, Professor Mark Post from the University of Maastricht in the Netherlands, said.

-For the making of this meat patty, Post took a sample from the shoulder muscle of a cow in a slaughterhouse.
-From this he produced satellite cells, which are found in skeletal muscles and can repair damaged muscle tissue.
-Post grew them in a rich liquid medium, which included hormones and nutrients and was partly composed of fetal bovine serum.
+To make this meat patty, Post took a sample from the shoulder muscle of a cow in a slaughterhouse.
+From the sample, he extracted satellite cells, which are found in skeletal muscles and can repair damaged muscle tissue.
+Post grew them in a rich liquid medium with hormones and nutrients that was partly composed of fetal bovine serum.

-The cells multiplied until Post transferred them to small plastic plates containing collagen - an animal protein that serves as a kind of scaffold for growing cells – and nutrient-poor medium.
-In response to this starvation, the satellite cells became muscle cells.
-The cells line up on the scaffold, merge with one another and form small rings of extremely thin muscle fibers.
+The cells multiplied until Post transferred them to small plastic plates containing collagen – an animal protein that serves as a kind of scaffold for growing cells – and nutrient-poor medium.
+In response to this starvation, the satellite cells turned into muscle cells.
+The cells line up on the scaffold, merge, and form small rings of extremely thin muscle fibers.

 Like our muscles, muscle fibers grown in laboratory dishes need exercise to keep them from wasting and to ensure they continue growing and developing.
-Post attached the small muscle rings to the plates to induce the same tension that muscles experience in training - a kind of miniature gym.
+Post attached the small muscle rings to the plates to induce the same tension that muscles experience in training – a miniature gym of sorts.
 After the muscle rings expanded, Post cut them into thin strips.
 He used about 20,000 strips to prepare the hamburgers he served to the taste testers.
-The whole process took about three months - less than a third of the time needed to grow a cow for human consumption.
+The whole process took about three months – less than a third of the time needed to grow a cow for human consumption.

 Post’s hamburger was grayish and did not resemble the meat we are familiar with, which is reddened by the protein myoglobin.
 This protein contains an iron ion and binds oxygen, similar to hemoglobin in the blood, so rich red meat is therefore rich in iron.
 Since Post's cultured meat does not have a blood system that will carry oxygen and nutrients deep into the tissue, it has been grown as thin strips in a very oxygen-rich environment.
 An undesirable side effect of this was a reduction in the expression of myoglobin in muscle cells, and therefore in iron content and red color.

 To give the artificial flesh a red tinge, Post added saffron and beet juice to the patty, as well as crumbs of bread and salt.
-Also, unlike real meat, the meat of this experiment contained only muscle cells - no fat cells - and so it was fried in generous quantities of butter.
+Also, distinctly from real meat, the experiment meat contained exclusively muscle cells – without any fat cells – and was fried in generous quantities of butter.